 The supported layer types vary by SDK so check the samples and API reference of the SDK you are using to verify.
 In addition to supporting a variety of common file types such as CSV, GeoRSS, and KML, all ArcGIS APIs and SDKs support a basic graphics layer for adding arbitrary graphics to the map that can be extended into custom layer types.

-All of the core ArcGIS layer types are backed by a service hosted on an instance of ArcGIS Server.
-Clients like the ArcGIS APIs and SDKs interact with these services via the ArcGIS REST API.
-You can also use the REST API to build your applications and create new and unique functionality manually.
+All of the core ArcGIS layer types are backed by a service hosted on an instance of an ArcGIS Server.
+The ArcGIS APIs and SDKs interact with an ArcGIS Server using the ArcGIS REST API.

 In Web Maps